ethanlabs101/lua-toolkit/mds/lua-filename-integrity.md

 I developed this in the Game Guardian niche as a simple way to protect the name of your script.

 Most Game Guardian scripts released are not open source, they are layered with obfuscation, encryption, and encoding.

-Although its relatively simple, this function proved useful in its enviornment.
+This makes a simple check like this useful in context, when layered with other protections.

 Check It Out!